 Under EC261, consumers can receive compensation for cancellations made within 14 days of your booking date.
 However, this regulation does not apply where the cancellation is an 'extraordinary circumstance', outside of your airline's control.

 Where the Government is advising against travel to a destination or a local lockdown has been put in place, we consider that this would be viewed as an 'extraordinary circumstance' and compensation would not be payable.
 Cancellations related to coronavirus in other circumstances (e.g. where there is no advice against travel) would need to be considered on their merits and facts.
-However, decisions by authorities to close airspace, restrict airline operations or place restrictions on passengers are likely to be an extraordinary circumstances.
+However, decisions by authorities to close airspace, restrict airline operations or place restrictions on passengers are likely to be an extraordinary circumstance.
 Cancellations due to the economic and environmental consequences of operating flights with only a few passengers on-board may also be considered to be an extraordinary circumstance, for example where the imposition of quarantine requirements significantly impacts demand.